AdobeDocs/experience-platform.en/help/xdm/tutorials/create-schema-api.md

 There are different standard field groups available for use, depending on the class of schema selected.
 Each field group contains an `intendedToExtend` field that defines the class(es) with which that field group is compatible.

-Mixins define concepts, such as "name" or "address", that can be reused in any schema that needs to capture that same information.
+Field groups define concepts, such as "name" or "address", that can be reused in any schema that needs to capture that same information.

 **API format**